tessercat/daoistic-book/daodejing/08/english.md

 the kind are good at giving,
-the sincere are good at communicating, the organized are good at leading, the capable are good at helping, the seasons are good at changing.
+the sincere are good at communicating, the organized are good at leading, the able are good at helping, the seasons are good at changing.

 Above all they don't argue